What is an LPA?

 A Deputyship is similar to a Lasting Power of Attorney but is granted by the Courts.
 If there are no relatives prepared to take on the role, the Courts will appoint a professional for you.
 This will be expensive, time consuming and complicated compared to an LPA and often takes many months to progress.

 THE COST OF DELAY WILL BE DEVASTATING SHOULD YOU LEAVE IT TOO LATE.

 Why is an LPA so important?

-*All LPA’s have an additional registration fee to the Office of Public Guardian currently set at £82 per LPA.
-These fees can be less if you are on low income or free if you are in receipt of some means tested benefits.
+*All LPA’s have a registration fee to the Office of the Public Guardian, currently set at £82 per LPA.
+These fees can be LESS if you are on low income or FREE if you are in receipt of some means-tested benefits.

 Find out more about the different types of LPA here

-For any Lasting Power of Attorney requirements, please contact one of our friendly, local team today.
+For any Lasting Power of Attorney requirements, please contact one of our friendly team today.